Kingdom of Loathing: Player interaction

 While Kingdom of Loathings player versus environment content is largely single-player, some features allow multiplayer interaction.

 Player versus player (PvP) combat is voluntary, features a randomized selection of non-interactive minigames, and is subdivided into seasons.
 The winner of the PvP battle can take fame or items from the loser.

 The game features an integrated chat system which is available only after completing a basic test of English grammar and spelling.
 There are many chat channels, including a channel in which all chat must follow the syllabic conventions of English haiku.
 Most of the chat channels are moderated; those who violate the chat rules are banned.
 Players can also send messages and gift packages to each other in-game, and the official Kingdom of Loathing forums are another active venue for discussion among players.

 Upon reaching level 3, characters may join a clan, a band of cooperating characters.
 A clan has a clan hall which can be furnished with beneficial equipment as well as a clan stash for sharing useful items.
 Clan members can chat with each other in a private chat channel.
 In 2008, a multiplayer dungeon was added which allows clan members to raid cooperatively in Hobopolis, the underground city of hobos.
 Eurogamer likened Hobopolis to World of Warcraft instances.
 Additional clan dungeons have since been added, including the Slimetube, Dreadsylvania, and the limited-time Haunted Sorority House.

-Players can buy a store in The Mall of Loathing and sell their character's items to other players.
+Players can buy a store in The Mall of Loathing and sell their character's items to other players, once they reach level 9.
 Direct trading between two players is also possible, and in the trade chat channel users can auction items and advertise shops.
 This functionality has created a complex in-game economy which author Ted Friedman, in his book Electric Dreams: Computers in American Culture, described as "vibrant".
 The Kingdom of Loathing economy was the subject of an academic study, Economics in the Kingdom of Loathing: Analysis of Virtual Market Data in 2011.

 Character classes

 Players choose from six classes when they create a character.
 Each class has various items that characters obtain by completing class-specific quests.
 Characters also receive non-tradable class-dependent items as a reward for completing harder ascensions.
 The classes can be split into groups based on the primary character attribute associated with them.
+The main attribute is used as experience points in-game.